shavyg2/slick-app-basic-setup/public/markdown/general/breakdown.md

 }
 ```

-This will render the svelte component when navigating to the url ```/my/page```

 ## Getting Data to the View

-Simply return an object with keys, and these keys will be sent to the view
+Simply return an object with keys, and these keys will be sent to the view as props

 ```typescript
     import {Controller,View} from "@slick-for/svelte"